carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

     - Adventanges
       - Roles are more secure than storing your access key and secret access key on individual EC2 instances.
       - Roles are easier to manage.
-      - Roles can be assigned to an EC2 instance after it is created using both the console & command line.
+      - Roles can be assigned to an EC2 instance after it is created using both the console & command line. (`Instance Profile` ==> Service Roles assigned to EC2 instances).
 - `Policies` JSON Document that defines permissions (`Allow` or `Deny` access to an action that can be performed on AWS resources) for Access Entities (user, group or role)
   - Each statement matches an AWS API request
   - If a resource has multiple policies — AWS joins them.